jonsuh/jonsuh.com/_posts/2015-03-25-canary-home-security-device.md

 ### Watch Live

 When Canary is in Armed or Disarmed mode, you can use the app to watch and listen to what’s going on.
 I notice about a 5–7-second delay, but the quality of the video is very good.
-You can even zoom in/out of the video (2x and 3x) by double-clicking and pan when zoomed in.
-You can record on-demand by clicking “Record” within Watch Live.
+Zoom in/out of the video (2x and 3x) by double-tapping and pan by swiping.
+Record on-demand by clicking “Record” within Watch Live.

 ### Activity Archive

-The activity list keeps track of Canary’s actions, such as whether Canary was armed or unarmed or it recorded activity, which is accessible via the Canary app.
+The activity list keeps track of Canary’s actions, such as whether it was armed or unarmed or it recorded activity, which is accessible via the app.

 <div class="flickity--images js-flickity"
   data-flickity-options='{ "imagesLoaded": true, "percentPosition": false, "pageDots": false }'>